OAKVISUALZ/Prediction-of-Diabetes/README.md

 - Feature engineering and selection.
 - Model training and hyperparameter tuning.
 - Evaluation of classification models.
-- Proficiency in visualization using Matplotlib and Seaborn.

 ### Tools Utilized
 - Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn)